TheFlav/Freeplay_OSD/README.md

 Keeping documentation up-to-date during development cycle is pretty difficult, a few things may be outdated or not properly documented (even not)...
 Sorry about that.

 Credits goes where its due:
-- This project is inspirated by Retropie-open-OSD project (https://github.com/vascofazza/Retropie-open-OSD).
+- This project is inspirated by [Retropie-open-OSD](https://github.com/vascofazza/Retropie-open-OSD).
-- Contain modified code from Raspidmx project (https://github.com/AndrewFromMelbourne/raspidmx).
+- Contain modified code from [Raspidmx](https://github.com/AndrewFromMelbourne/raspidmx).
+- Event device input code partially based on **evtest** program by Vojtech Pavlik.
 <br>

 ## Preview: